 Highlight a row in the audit log grid and click the Validate button to verify whether the selected item is valid or not valid.
 This function checks the integrity of the audit log data for that grid row to determine whether the data has been tampered with.
 If the status of the selected item is valid, the validate dialog will indicate this.
-If the selected item has been tampered with, the validate dialog will indicate this not valid.
+If the selected item has been tampered with, the validate dialog will indicate that the selected item is not valid.